stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 ## Arcane Riposte
 *1st Level Evocation*<br>
-**Casting Time:** Trigger - A creature that you can see hits you with a melee attack.<br>
+**Casting Time:** 1 Action<br>
 **Range:** Self<br>
 **Components:** V, S<br>
 **Duration:** Instantaneous

 *You respond to an incoming attack with a magically-infused attack of your own.*

-Make a melee evocation attack against the creature that attacked you.
+Make a melee evocation attack against a creature that hit you with a melee attack since your last turn.
 On a hit, the creature takes 3d8 cold, corrosive, electric, fire, poison or sonic damage.

-This spell triggers the first time that you are hit by a melee attack, with the following exceptions: on your turn, or when you roll initiative, you may declare a specific trigger for this spell, or not to use it at all.

 **At Higher Levels.** When you cast this spell using 2 or more mana, the spell deals an extra 1d8 damage for each mana point above 1st.
 When using 4 or more mana, you may choose to deal profane, psychic or sacred damage.
 When using 6 or more mana, you may choose to deal energy damage.